Why Do I Need a Storage Controller?

 A RAID controller card is similar to an HBA, but can also add redundancy (RAID) for the drives, help optimise performance, reduce latency, or even make smart decisions on whether to store data on an HDD or an SSD cache, depending on user needs.
 Since these additional tasks consume power and processing speed, RAID controllers are typically more expensive than HBAs and handle fewer devices.
 They are however recommended where data is critical and needs some degree of protection and in scenarios where different drive types are being used such as a single array containing SSDs for regularly accessed data and HDDs for archive purposes.

-A storage controller needs to connect to the host system so compatibility is key - the type of physical connector will be influenced by the connection interface and the storage bus.
-The tabs below explain the various common types.
+A storage controller needs to connect to the host system, so compatibility is key.
+The type of physical connector will be influenced by the connection interface and the storage bus.
+The tabs below explain the various common types in use today.

-Both HBAs and RAID controllers are available with a variety of interfaces and specifications that need to be compatible with the motherboard to ensure maximum performance.
-All these types connect to a PCIe slot, but will differ in throughput depending on whether they are PCIe 3.0, 4.0 or 5.0.
-Version 4.0 offers twice as much bandwidth as the older 3.0 standard and version 5.0 again double that of version 4.0.
+The most common way to connect a storage controller to a system is in a PCIe slot.
+PCIe 5.0 offers twice as much bandwidth as the older 4.0 standard.
 Although the HBA or RAID card will occupy a single physical slot on the motherboard it is also important to check how many PCIe lanes it needs (written as x1, x4, x8, x16) as this will have an impact of which PCIe slot is used.
-PCIe slots are backwards compatible with themselves, so if you don’t have any free x8 slots you can install the storage controller in a x16 without any problems.
-However, it’s important to note that in some systems not all slots will operate at full speed.
-For instance, many mid-range motherboards will have multiple x16 slots, but some of these may only operate at 8x speed.
-You can find out which slots provide which speeds by cross referencing the motherboard’s specification and the CPU’s capabilities.
+PCIe slots are backwards compatible with themselves, so if you don’t have any free x8 slots you can install the storage controller in a x16 slot without any problems.

 Buses

-The storage controller communicates with drives via a storage bus, in essence the electronic language that both devices share.
-It’s therefore important to choose a storage controller that supports the drives you’re intending to add to the system.
-There are three types of storage bus that you will encounter - SATA is the most common type of bus and there have been several generations of SATA, the latest being SATA-III, delivering throughput speeds of up to 6Gb/s.
-SAS is another common bus but usually only seen in high-end servers.
-It is physically compatible and has the same physical appearance as SATA and there are also several generations - SAS-3 delivers 12Gb/s and SAS-4 achieves 24Gb/s.
-NVMe is the newest type of bus and connects SSDs directly to the PCIe bus for incredible performance, with up to 63Gb/s transfer rates possible.
+The storage controller communicates with drives via a storage bus - so you must choose a controller that supports the drives you’re intending to add to the system.
+There are three types of storage bus that you will encounter - SATA-III, delivering throughput speeds of up to 600MB/sec with either HDDs or SSDs; SAS-4, physically identical to SATA-III but delivers up to 2.4GB/sec throughput - also with HDDs or SSDs; and NVMe, the newest type of bus and connects only SSDs directly to the PCIe bus for incredible performance, at up to 63GB/sec transfer speeds.

 Connectors